 One Response to How much evidence is enough

-- PhD in Physics from US, can I apply for a green card from abroad?
+- Can I apply for a green card in EB1A?

 - I-140 NIW approved.
 Do i need to apply for an EAD?

 - Post-doc applying for green card from Canada